Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 Figure \ref{fig:bottleneck_opts} shows that a short burst of length 20 significantly outperforms the other methods.
 By step 2400, all 100 runs have found the maximum possible score.
 Biased random walks have varying levels of success by time step 2400, where it seems that the higher the value of $q$, i.e the higher the chance of accepting a move that decreases the score, the better you are expected to perform.
 The greedy method using a burst length of 1, which only accepts a move to a score greater than or equal to the current score, never manages to get out of the negative $K_{20}$ and across the bottleneck.

 Having established that bursts perform better than biased and unbiased random walks, Figure \ref{fig:bottleneck_bs} compares the different burst lengths with each other.
-Medium-sized bursts of size 10, 20, and 40 all seem to perform similarly, and slightly better than longer bursts of length 100.
+Bursts of length 10, 20, 40, and 100 are able to find a state with the highest score of 2 in nearly all experiments, though medium-sized bursts of length 10, 20, and 40 seem to do so more quickly than bursts of length 100.
 When the burst length is shorter than the path $P_7$, the positive side of the graph is never reached.
-This example suggests that bottlenecks in the state space are one possible explanation for why we see short bursts of moderate length outperforming short bursts of shorter length in our case study for Louisiana, though the effect is more dramatic here.
+This example suggests that bottlenecks in the state space are one possible explanation for why we see short bursts of many different moderate lengths performing similarly in our case study for Louisiana rather than seeing strictly decreasing performance for longer burst lengths.
+In this example we also see bursts of shorter lengths (2 and 5) performing worse than shorter busts of moderate lengths.
+This is something we did observe to a small extent in our experiments that was unexplained by our one-dimensional explorations, though the effect is certainly more dramatic here.
+One possible explanation is that there are bottlenecks of a variety of sizes within the state space, some of which short bursts of length 2 and 5 can still cross, but some of which are longer and are best traversed by short bursts of longer lengths.

+Similar effects were observed for sample graphs with more than one bottleneck.
+Short bursts with a burst length longer than any of the bottlenecks were almost always able to successfully cross all bottlenecks, while biased random walks, unbiased random walks, and short bursts with a burst length less that the bottleneck length were not.